Kazooki123/LunarDB/COMPILEGUIDE.md

 ## Note

-By default, LunarDB is currently compiled in Ubuntu, files such as `main.cpp`, `core_MAIN.cpp` & `core_MAIN.h` are FOR Ubuntu compiling.
+By default, LunarDB is currently compiled in Ubuntu, files such as `main.cpp`, `core_MAIN.cpp` & `core_MAIN.h`

 ## Ubuntu / Debian

 Note:

-this works for ny Debian-based or Ubuntu-based Operating Systems.
+this works for any Debian-based or Ubuntu-based Operating Systems.

 Step 1: